-

 Overview

-- Civil law: the current Dutch Civil Code (Burgerlijk Wetboek) was introduced in 1992 and is divided into nine different ‘books’, which form a so-called layered structure: general rules are followed by specific rules.
-In respect of real estate laws, the main books of the Dutch Civil Code (DCC) are Book 3 (Property Law in General), Book 5 (Rights in Rem) and Book 7 (Particular Contracts, including but not limited to leases).
+- Civil law: the current Dutch Civil Code (Burgerlijk Wetboek) was introduced in 1992 and is divided into nine different ‘books’, which form a so-called layered structure, whereby general rules are followed by specific rules.
+In respect of real estate laws, the main books of the Dutch Civil Code are Book 3 (Property Law in General), Book 5 (Rights in Rem) and Book 7 (Particular Contracts, including but not limited to leases).

 - Administrative law: the General Administrative Law Act (Algemene Wet Bestuursrecht) contains, among other things, general provisions on (the preparation and publication of) decisions (such as permits, levies and fines), objections (bezwaar) and appeals (beroep).

 - Planning/zoning: the Spatial Planning Act (Wet Ruimtelijke Ordening) regulates how spatial plans are drawn up in the Netherlands and how these may be amended.
-The Dutch government, the provinces and the municipality have the authority to draw up spatial plans, of which the most important (and legally binding) instrument is the zoning plan (bestemmingsplan).
+The Dutch government, the provinces, and the municipality, have the authority to draw up spatial plans, of which the most important (and legally binding) instrument is the zoning plan (bestemmingsplan).

 - European law: European directives and framework decisions generally impose obligations on the EU member states and do not (yet) apply directly to citizens: these ‘non directly binding European regulations’ must be translated into national general binding regulations.
 In case of regulations and decisions, this is generally not necessary now that they are directly applicable.